petrelharp/evolution_2021/evolution-2021.md

 **Getting started:**

-1. read the introduction of the SLiM manual (chapters 1 & 3)
+1. read the introduction of the SLiM manual
-2. find a recipe that's close to what you want to do
+2. find a recipe that's close to what you want
-3. open up the GUI and try it out
+3. open up the GUI and try it

-4. print stuff out in the Eidos console
+4. print stuff in the console
-5. add in bits from other recipes
+5. add in other bits
 6. take a workshop!